MasqueradeOfSilence/pixar-in-a-box/lighting/activity4-lighting-a-character.md

 ## Return to your live action set but now swap out the orange for a toy character.
 Now try lighting your character in at least two different ways:
 ### Can you get them to cast a long shadow or look mysterious?
+My github images are not rendering right now idk why
 ![mysterious1](https://github.com/MasqueradeOfSilence/pixar-in-a-box/blob/main/lighting/IMG_7139.jpg?raw=true)
 ![mysterious2](https://github.com/MasqueradeOfSilence/pixar-in-a-box/blob/main/lighting/IMG_7142.jpg?raw=true)